What is Dry Eye?

 Dry eye symptoms vary quite a bit.
 Some of the most common dry eye symptoms are burning, stinging, redness, and a sandy, gritty type of sensation in the eye.
 A lot of patients will say “I feel like I have a foreign body or something in my eye.”
 Some folks even complain of excessive tearing, even though they have dry eye syndrome.

 The prognosis of dry eye can vary from person to person.
 Dry eyes can be a simple thing for some patients, and it can be a chronic, ongoing disease for others.
 Some patients have very mild symptoms, while other patients are debilitated by them.
-We recommend that when they notice that their eyes are uncomfortable, regardless of what they think it is, they need to get an appointment with their eye care professional to see bathtub because it could be something else entirely.
+We recommend that when they notice that their eyes are uncomfortable, regardless of what they think it is, they need to get an appointment with their eye care professional to see their best because it could be something else entirely.
 Eye discomfort could indicate an allergic response, an infection or, quite commonly, it is dry eye.
 They need to be seen so some type of treatment program can be initiated.

 There are different types of dry eye syndrome.
 There can be an actual lack of tear production, a deficient amount of tears on the ocular surface; or there may be an adequate amount of tears produced, but they are not adhering to the ocular surface.
 This can happen if the composition of tear layers is unbalanced, which makes them evaporate too quickly and therefore less effective.